AMReX-Codes/amrex/Docs/sphinx_documentation/source/IO.rst

 Be aware: when using Async Output, a thread is spawned and exclusively used to perform output throughout the runtime.
-As such, you may oversubscribe resources if you launch an AMReX application that assigns all available hardware threads in another way, such as OpenMP threadsin.
+As such, you may oversubscribe resources if you launch an AMReX application that assigns all available hardware threads in another way, such as OpenMP.
 If you see any degradation when using Async Output and OpenMP, try using one less thread in ``OMP_NUM_THREADS`` to prevent oversubscription and get more consistent results.

 Checkpoint File